-Each Fund intends to pay out dividends, if any, at least annually.
-Each Fund also distributes its net realized capital gains, if any, to investors annually.
+Each Fund, except KFA Mount Lucas Index Strategy ETF, intends to pay out dividends, if any, at least annually.
+KFA Mount Lucas Index Strategy ETF intends to pay out dividends, if any, quarterly.Each Fund also distributes its net realized capital gains, if any, to investors annually.
 Each Fund may make distributions on a more frequent basis.
-The KFA Dynamic Fixed Income ETF will typically distribute any net investment income monthly.
 A Fund may occasionally be required to make supplemental distributions at some other time during the year.
 Distributions in cash may be reinvested automatically in additional whole shares only if the broker through whom you purchased shares makes such option available.
 Your broker is responsible for distributing the income and capital gain distributions to you.